ermelinda-q/pands-weekly-tasks/README.md

 __Week 1__

-This program just displays 'Hello World!' when it is run
+This is my first program in python.
+It prints out 'Hello World'

 Filename: _helloworld.py_